K-Sato1995/gatsbyBlog/content/posts/Jest-Basic/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - Test
   - Jest
-description: This is an introduction of Jest.
+description: "This is an introduction of Jest."
 ---
 # Jest Basic
 Jest is a JavaScript unit testing framework built by Facebook.